mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part1/part1.md

 2. Pre-Application: There are so many things to do before even sending out your first application
 3. Your Application: What your application needs and how can you stand out
 4. Applying: How to spam applications
+5. That awkward time between applications and interviews: Scheduling interviews, dealing with recruiters, coordinating timelines, it's all here!
-5. Interviews: Cracking the EE interview!
+6. Interviews: Cracking the EE interview!
-6. The Offer!: Receiving an offer may not be the end yet
+7. The Offer!: Receiving an offer may not be the end yet
-7. Closing: Final and misc. thoughts
+8. Closing: Final and misc. thoughts

 # Disclaimers